 They were on their way out but as was always the case, they were now at the pineapple stand on the Sheridan Street side of Rusty’s Market.
 She always made sure they parked on Sheridan Street or above Rusty’s so they could pick up pineapples on their way out.

 Roger couldn’t understand why Bella wouldn’t simply pick a pineapple and leave.

 Fiddling with his bilum sling, he heard his daughter ask, “What’s the red stuff on over there dad?”

 Roger searched through the flurry of people on the busy footpath.
 It didn’t help that he towered above the crowd.
 For as long as he could remember, he was always taller then everyone else.

 “Where?”, he quizzed his daughter.

-He saw the red stain splattered across the concrete curb.
+He saw the red stain splattered across the footpath spilling onto the curb.

 Roger knew exactly what it was.
 He’d seen it many times before in his time working in Port Moresby a few years before.